TimBeutelspacher/DataPipeline/JavaProducer/README.md

 ## Run the JavaProducer

+Make a directory and add DataPipeline.jar, Dockerfile and docker-compose.yml.
 The `JavaProducer.jar` runs in a Docker Container.
 To start the JavaProducer you need to enter the following commands:

 ```